breatheco-de/content/src/content/lesson/[draft]context-api.md

   </ThemeProvider>
 );
 ```
-- **Step 4**: Let's create a sample component that uses the actions
+- **Step 4**: Let's create a sample component that uses the application actions to manipulate the model.
+Basically it adds tasks to the global todo list.

 ```js
 // Step 5: Add the consumer tag to any component